David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Developing the private economy goes hand-in-hand with perfecting institutions, laws, and State management, ensuring the socialist orientation, not "capitalization."
 * The State resolutely fights against "group interests" and "backyard" companies, ensuring a healthy competitive environment; the state economy maintains its leading role in guiding the economy.

+**Allegation:** Distorts the statement "money among the people is still abundant" as a plot to "change currency," "confiscate assets," or force people to buy bonds; sows fear to make people withdraw bank deposits and hoard gold.
+* The State's policy is to encourage people to shift capital from hoarded assets (gold, foreign currency) to productive investment through official, transparent channels to develop the economy.
+* Citizens' legal property rights are absolutely protected by the Constitution; there is no such thing as "currency change" or confiscation.

 **4. On Political Institutions (Pluralism, Multi-party system):**

 **Allegation:** Claims that to have democracy and development, there must be political pluralism and opposition parties; a one-party system is dictatorial and undemocratic.